Mental Well-Being + Inclusion;

 2) Identify Areas of Control and No Control

-Here is a good tool for breaking apart all the stuff in our head to reduce some anxiety.
-Write everything you are concerned about or feel overwhelmed by on a sticky note (real or virtual, one note per item).
-Using two sheets of large paper (on a wall or virtually), label them “control” and “no control”.
-For each sticky, determine whether or not you personally can control it and then place it into the correct category.
-Then, look at the “no control” bucket.
-For each “no control” item, determine if you can influence it.
-Create a third sheet of large paper called “influence” for those items and move them over.
+Write everything you are worried about or feel overwhelmed by on a sticky note (real or virtual, one note per item).
+Using two sheets of flip chart paper (on a wall or virtually), label them “control” and “no control”.
+For each sticky, determine whether or not you personally can control it and then place it into the correct category of “control” or “no control”.
+By the way – this works great in a conference room with your team!

 Now anything still left in the “no control” list requires us to do an Elsa (queue “Frozen” music) and “LET IT GO!”
 Tear them up, burn them, delete them and find a way to get them out of your circle of concern.
 They are taking up valuable real estate in your brain.
-Next, create a plan for those areas you CAN control and influence, instead of focusing on those you cannot.
-Focusing on only things we can control or influence helps relieve overwhelm and is a much better use of our time and energy!
+Don’t give them space to live rent free!

 3) Don’t just DO – Also UNDO Destructive Reward Systems and Practices

 Celebrating long hours and exhaustion for “heroic effort” is a destructive mindset for mental well-being in the workplace, though we see this behavior getting rewarded all the time.
 In a psychologically safe environment, we use the analogy of an athlete instead of a heroic figure.
 The athlete requires rest, recovery and mental well-being for peak performance.
 So should we.
-Are we rewarding fire fighter behavior that burns people out or rewarding and holding up that person who is proactive about their boundaries and taking time to recover so they can show up 100% engaged when they are at work?
+Are we rewarding fire fighter behavior that burns people out or rewarding and holding up that person who is proactive about their boundaries (including fire prevention) and taking time to recover so they can show up 100% engaged when they are at work?
 Are we acknowledging time and effort or results and outcomes?

 Make a list of why and when you give kudos and recognition.
 What behaviors is your organization supporting and re-enforcing?
-What would happen if you lifted up examples of people who show strength in dealing with their mental well-being and illness challenges or ran a “100% unplugged vacation” challenge?
+What would happen if you lifted up examples of people who show strength in dealing with their mental well-being and challenges or ran a “100% unplugged vacation” challenge?
 Do your processes and practices encourage long hours and reactive, crazy work?
 What can you change?
 In many organizations, UNDOING some practices and mindsets can be more important than adding more programs.
 What practices could go away today to help mental health for you and your teams?

 4) Connection is Key to Mental Well-being AND Inclusion